ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 Model, as a pickle file is hosted in a FastAPI, provides an API interface to pass parameters and predict weather information using 3rd party weather api and these values are used by model for prediction.

-For user interaction interface, I've created a Conversational AI project using BotFramework to communicate with Fast API.
+For user interaction interface, I've created a Conversational AI project using Bot Framework to communicate with Fast API.
 I picked Microsoft Teams to use as canvas, since everyday I'm regularly using this platform to communicate.

 With this solution now I can select my city, workout date and time, these selections provide weather forecast and use these parameters with my prediction model to provide `Distance` and `ride type` predictions.